France's Total pulls all staff from Mozambique gas site amid clashes - sources

 At least 9,150 people have fled to other districts of Cabo Delgado during the latest violence, with thousands more believed displaced within the Palma district, the United Nations said on Friday.

-“The new wave of displacement has uprooted many people who had fled their places of origin due to the conflict in other parts of Cabo Delgado and had been seeking shelter in Palma,” it said, adding the majority of those displaced were being accommodated by host families.
+“The new wave of displacement has uprooted many people who had fled their places of origin due to the conflict in other parts of Cabo Delgado and had been seeking shelter in Palma,” it said.

 Total’s project is among energy developments worth a combined $60 billion that would revolutionise Mozambique’s $15 billion economy.

-Additional reporting by Manuel Mucari in Maputo, Wendell Roelf in Cape Town, Catarina Demony in Lisbon and Benjamin Mallet in Paris; Writing by Alexander Winning; Editing by Olivia Kumwenda-Mtambo, William Maclean and Hugh Lawson
+Additional reporting by Manuel Mucari in Maputo, Wendell Roelf in Cape Town, Catarina Demony in Lisbon and Benjamin Mallet in Paris; Writing by Alexander Winning; Editing by Olivia Kumwenda-Mtambo, William Maclean, Hugh Lawson and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.